akka/akka/docs/src/main/paradox/java/http/routing-dsl/rejections.md

 ## Predefined Rejections

 A rejection encapsulates a specific reason why a route was not able to handle a request.
 It is modeled as an object of type `Rejection`.
-Akka HTTP comes with a set of [predefined rejections](@github@/akka-http/src/main/scala/akka/http/scaladsl/server/Rejection.scala), which are used by the many
+Akka HTTP comes with a set of @github[predefined rejections](/akka-http/src/main/scala/akka/http/scaladsl/server/Rejection.scala), which are used by the many
 @ref[predefined directives](directives/alphabetically.md#predefined-directives-java).

 Rejections are gathered up over the course of a Route evaluation and finally converted to `HttpResponse` replies by